 iv).
 Terms of Service – Although most visitors won’t even click this page to read its content, it’s important you make it unique and Google-friendly.
 If you’re a blogger, adding this page to your blog is optional.
 However, if your site is an ecommerce or services company site, you’ll want to make sure that you have this covered.

 2) Quality Checks – In the Panda Quality Equation we considered earlier, one of the factors that can help recover your site from a Panda penalty is a solid Quality Check.
 In other words, the site code needs to be excellent and should meet current standards.

 If your site was built using older versions of HTML, you’ll want to consider upgrading the site using HTML5.
 Make sure that your meta description and title tags are unique and contain the relevant keywords that you’re targeting.

 3) User Experience – Since Google Panda is a site-wide penalty that scores your entire site, you’ll want to focus on improving your site’s user experience.
 Remember: user experience is about users.
 When you improve your customer experience, you’ll recover from a Panda hit.

-As you map user experience, check to make sure all of these factors are met:
+As you map user experience, check to make sure that all of these factors are addressed: